 The playground is a long rectangular space with organized athletic functions towards the High School in the western two-thirds of the park.
 The park is bisected by a major pathway from Davis Ave to Tappan Street that provides pedestrian access to the Brookline Hills MBTA Station.
 The western part of the park includes a multipurpose rectangular field with two softball diamonds and one basketball court.
 The fields are used by High School girls’ softball as their home field, and also currently used by men’s softball, Little League as well as High School and Pop Warner football, High School soccer, summer camps, in addition to other public uses of the field.
 One softball field is currently lighted.
 Towards Cypress Street, there is one basketball court and an existing playground that is utilized by the local neighborhood as well as many local pre-schools.
 The fields are currently irrigated.

-The project was publicly bid in late May into June and bids were opened on June 18, 2020.
-All public bid results can be found on the Public Works bidding page here: https://www.brooklinema.gov/1776/PW-20-15-Cypress-Street-Playground .
-The expectation is that the project will be awarded in late Fall with construction likely starting in early spring of 2021.
+The project was publicly bid in late May and bids were publicly opened on June 18, 2020.
+All bid results can be found on the Public Works bidding page here: https://www.brooklinema.gov/1776/PW-20-15-Cypress-Street-Playground .
+We anticipate that the project will be awarded in late Fall 2020 following Fall Town Meeting, and expect construction to begin in early Spring of 2021.